JaumeClave/JaumeClave.github.io/README.md

 ## Papers
+<h3 id="Client-Churn-Prediction">Assessing Customer Churn Using Machine Learning Models in the Oil & Energy SaaS Industry</h3>
+<p align="justify"> Supervised by Dr. W. Wiesemannples.
+Examined the client renewal process for Aucerna and provided a probabilistic classifier that output probabilities based on a client not renewing its contract for its original amount.
+Identified active customer churn which is detectable by analysing hidden patterns in customer account data, payment behaviour and history data, product and solution usage data and the business-to-customer communication.
+Enhanced the risk assesment process by introducing a data-driven churn score.
+Collaborations with Aucerna.</p>

 <h3 id="Economic-Analysis-Hydrualic-Fracturing">Economic Analysis on the Profitability of a Horizontal Multi-Stage Hydraulic Fracturing well in the Duvernay Formation</h3>
 <p align="justify"> Supervised by Dr. D. Stupples.
 Project titled: ‘Economic Analysis on the Profitability of a Horizontal Multi-Stage Hydraulic Fracturing well in the Duvernay Formation’.
 Examined the economic viability of a 20-year lifespan petroleum extraction site in Alberta, Canada by investigating potential production of shale oil deposits.
 Oil production data analysed and forecasted using MATLAB and Simulink.
-Collaborations with 3ESI-Enersight and Aucerna.</p>
+Collaborations with 3ESI-Enersight.</p>

 <a href="https://jaumeclave.github.io./#">Back to Top</a>